 - introducing a new layer of review into the process, which some analysts resented, and which slowed the flow of intelligence;

-- eliminating the practice of “coordination”, whereby analysts have drafts of their work challenged by external analysts prior to being issued.
+- eliminating the standing practice of coordination, whereby analysts have drafts of their work challenged by external analysts prior to being issued.

 Culture flows from the top

-The Task Force report implies that the systemic bias resulting from these changes originated from the then-current leadership of CENTCOM intelligence — described by their own analysts as “risk-averse and unwilling to accept uncertainty in intelligence analysis”.
-Dissenting opinions, long valued in the intelligence culture, were to be discouraged.
+The report implies that the systemic bias resulting from these changes originated from the then-current leadership of CENTCOM intelligence — described by their own analysts as “risk-averse and unwilling to accept uncertainty in intelligence analysis”.
+Dissenting opinions, highly valued in the intelligence culture, were to be discouraged.

-In a rare display of optimism, the report notes that by the time of its release, these people had been replaced and certain of the problems addressed.
+In a rare display of optimism, the report notes that, by the time of its release, these leaders had been replaced and certain of the problems addressed.